INREBIC- fedratinib hydrochloride capsule

 See "What is the most important information I should know about INREBIC?"

-Nausea, vomiting, and diarrhea.
-Your healthcare provider may give you certain medicines to help treat your nausea, vomiting, and diarrhea.
-Call your healthcare provider or get emergency medical help right away if you have nausea, vomiting, or diarrhea that does not get better with treatment.
+Diarrhea, nausea, and vomiting.
+Your healthcare provider may give you certain medicines to help treat your diarrhea, nausea, and vomiting.
+Call your healthcare provider or get emergency medical help right away if you have diarrhea, nausea, or vomiting that does not get better with treatment.

 Liver problems.
+INREBIC may cause increased liver enzymes.
 Your healthcare provider will do blood tests to check your liver function before starting and during treatment with INREBIC.

-Increased risk of major cardiac events such as heart attack, stroke, or death in people who have cardiovascular risk factors and who are current or past smokers while using another JAK inhibitor to treat rheumatoid arthritis.
+Major cardiac events such as heart attack, stroke, or death.
+An increased risk of major cardiac events has happened in people, especially those who have cardiovascular risk factors and who are current or past smokers, while taking another Janus Kinase (JAK)-inhibitor to treat rheumatoid arthritis.

 Get emergency help right away if you have any symptoms of a heart attack or stroke while taking INREBIC, including: